-A minimum of one partner organisation is required, provided that partner is an industry/end-user organisation.
+A minimum of one partner organisation is required, provided that partner is a Queensland-based industry/end-user organisation.

 There is no limit on the number of additional partners a fellowship project can have, however, applicants are encouraged to only select partners who are essential to the fellowship project.
 The additional partners can be based in Queensland, interstate or overseas.

 What is an industry/end-user organisation?

 An industry/end-user organisation is the relevant private, public or not-for-profit organisation that will progress the translation and practical application of the research.
 Examples include:

 - a small mining equipment company and/or a major resources company interested in applying a new technology

 - a medical device company and/or a hospital keen to use a new device

 - a drug development company that wants to develop or test a new compound